WebAssembly/spec/spectec/test-prose/TEST.md

     1) Pop val' from the stack.
   f.
 Exit current context.
   g.
 Push val^n to the stack.
   h.
-Jump to the continuation of L.
+Execute the sequence (the continuation of L).
 2. Else:
   a.
 Let L be the current label.
   b.
 Exit current context.